Effects of Lorentz invariance violation on charged particles and photon production in astrophysical sources: First-order Fermi acceleration including radiation process under LIV assumption

 In a scenario where synchrotron radiation is the dominant energy loss during shock wave acceleration, we can use Equation~\ref{eq:pot:sync} to determine the maximum energy a charged particle can gain through first-order Fermi acceleration~\cite{Kumar_2012} as the equilibrium between loss and energy gain, $\left< \Delta E \right> = P_{sync}\cdot\tau_{avg}$, which gives

 Figure~\ref{fig:max_elec} and Figure~\ref{fig:max_prot} show the solution to this equation as a function of $\delta_n$ for electrons and protons, respectively.
 A transition between the two regimes is very clear.
-In the regime of low $\delta_n$ values, the maximum energy is determined by the balance between energy gain and synchrotron losses.
-As $\delta_n$ increases, LIV becomes more significant, the Lorentz factor barrier dominates, such that a particle reaching $E^{n+2} = \frac{m^2}{(n+1)\delta_n}$ would emit all its energy, as shown in Equation~\ref{eq:pot:sync}.
-This transition is shown as an abrupt energy loss in these plots.
+In the regime of low $\delta_n$ values, the maximum energy is determined by the balance between energy gain and synchrotron losses for standard LI.
+As $\delta_n$ increases, kinematic LIV becomes more significant, and as $E^{n+2} \rightarrow \frac{m^2}{(n+1)\delta_n}$ the emitted power rises sharply, constraining the maximum attainable energy.
+This transition appears as an abrupt energy loss in the plots.